torvalds/linux/Documentation/filesystems/proc.rst

 to perform this every time your system boots.

-The files  in /proc/sys can be used to fine tune and monitor miscellaneous and general things  in  the operation of the Linux kernel.
+The files  in /proc/sys can be used to fine tune and monitor miscellaneous and general things  in  the operation of the GNU/Linux kernel.
 Since some of the files can inadvertently  disrupt  your  system,  it  is  advisable  to  read  both documentation and  source  before actually making adjustments.
 In any case, be very careful  when  writing  to  any  of these files.
 The entries in /proc may change slightly between the 2.1.* and the 2.2 kernel, so if there is any doubt review the kernel documentation in the directory linux/Documentation.
-This chapter  is  heavily  based  on the documentation included in the pre 2.2 kernels, and became part of it in version 2.2.1 of the Linux kernel.
+This chapter  is  heavily  based  on the documentation included in the pre 2.2 kernels, and became part of it in version 2.2.1 of the GNU/Linux kernel.

 Please see: Documentation/admin-guide/sysctl/ directory for descriptions of these entries.